Mendy Rudolph: Head of officials

 As his career progressed in the league, Rudolph took on responsibilities beyond officiating.
 In 1966, he was named referee-in-chief and worked alongside Dolph Schayes, who was hired as the league's supervisor of officials that year to replace Sid Borgia.
 In this position, he oversaw areas that pertained to referee mechanics, techniques, and rule interpretations.
-It was in this role that he authored the NBA Official’s Manual and Case Book.
+Rudolph, who was widely respected by his peers, coaches, and players, wrote the NBA Official's Manual and Case Book.

 While he served as head of officials, the NBA lost four veteran officials—Norm Drucker, Joe Gushue, Earl Strom, and John Vanak to the rival American Basketball Association (ABA) in 1969 over salary and benefits.
 At the time of transaction, Rudolph told Strom, "(Deputy Commissioner) Carl [Scheer], (NBA Commissioner) Walter [Kennedy], and I were prepared to offer you guys the greatest contract in the history of pro basketball."

-By the 1969-70 season, Rudolph successfully encouraged the league to adopt a plain gray referee uniform over the traditional "zebra" shirt to de-emphasize the presence of officials in games.
+By the 1969–70 season, Rudolph successfully encouraged the league to adopt a plain gray referee uniform over the traditional "zebra" shirt to de-emphasize the presence of officials in games.

 Final years

 By 1975, Rudolph's health condition began to deteriorate and he was forced to retire after suffering a blood clot in his lung during a 1975 NBA playoff game between the Buffalo Braves and Washington Bullets, played April 25, 1975.
 In his final game, he had to be carried off the court.
 On November 9, 1975, Rudolph officially ended his career as a referee in the NBA, in which he officiated more games (2,113) than any official in league history at the time.
-Earl Strom later broke Rudolph’s record and officiated over 2,400 games in his 30-year career.
+Earl Strom later broke Rudolph's record and officiated over 2,400 games in his 30-year career; the record is currently held by Rudolph's replacement, Dick Bavetta, who officiated 2,635 games over 30 seasons (1975–2014).